jiehua233/clipboard/README.md

 # Clipboard

-Share your clipboard between two computers located in the same LAN, it supports text and image(screen capture) and has been tested on Ubuntu and Mac.
+Share your clipboard between two computers in LAN, it supports plaintext and image(screen capture) and has been tested on Ubuntu and Mac.

 In order to support image share, we use `pygtk` library since the `thinter` only support text.